benedictusalvian/Stock-Price-Data-Visualization/README.md

 # Introduction
-An alternative way to visualize and analyze share price data for traders using Python, Git, React, and TypeScript.
+Assisted with development of an alternative way to visualize and analyze share price data for traders using Python, Git, React, and TypeScript.